 Our aim is to fully document, research, conserve and digitise these scientifically and historically significant specimens and to make the specimens and their stories publically available.

 The Museum has undertaken a pilot study to investigate the potential that digitisation holds for this collection.
-It focuses on 19 fossil mammal specimens collected by Darwin, which have been attributed to Toxodon or Megatherium.
+It focuses on 20 fossil mammal specimens collected by Darwin, which have been attributed to Megatherium, Mylodon and Toxodon.